Auspicious Incident: Aftermath

-The Janissary leaders were promptly put to death.
-The younger and older Janissaries were either exiled or imprisoned, but those who were competent and showed promise were allowed to take jobs in the Ottoman foreign ministry or join the new Ottoman Army as officers.
-Thousands of Janissaries had been killed, and thus the elite order came to its end.
-The Sufi Order of the Bektaşi Brotherhood, a core Janissary institution, was outlawed, and its followers executed or exiled.
-A new modern corps, Asakir-i Mansure-i Muhammediye ("The Victorious Soldiers of Muhammad"), was established by Mahmud II to guard the Sultan and replace the Janissaries.
-Many former Janissaries, especially those living in the provinces outside the capital, subsequently became involved in anti-Ottoman political movements demanding greater autonomy.
+The janissary leaders were promptly put to death.
+Carmona and two other leading figures of the Istanbul Jewish community serving as moneylenders and financiers for the corps were also executed.
+The younger and older janissaries were either exiled or imprisoned, but those who were competent and showed promise were allowed to take jobs in the Ottoman foreign ministry or join the new Ottoman Army as officers.
+Thousands of janissaries had been killed, and thus the elite order came to its end.
+The Sufi Order of the Bektaşi Brotherhood, a core janissary institution, was outlawed, and its followers executed or exiled.
+A new modern corps, Asakir-i Mansure-i Muhammediye ("The Victorious Soldiers of Muhammad"), was established by Mahmud II to guard the Sultan and replace the janissaries.
+Many former janissaries, especially those living in the provinces outside the capital, subsequently became involved in anti-Ottoman political movements demanding greater autonomy.
 In particular, they incited Christians in the Balkans, inflaming existing hostility to their Muslim neighbors and strengthening armed resistance to the new Turkish armies sent from Constantinople.
-Some Janissaries, however, survived by merely keeping a low profile and taking ordinary jobs.
+Some janissaries, however, survived by merely keeping a low profile and taking ordinary jobs.

-Immediately after the Janissaries had been disbanded, Mahmud II ordered the court chronicler, Mehmet Esad Efendi, to record the official version of events.
+Immediately after the janissaries had been disbanded, Mahmud II ordered the court chronicler, Mehmet Esad Efendi, to record the official version of events.
 This account, Üss-i Zafer ("Foundation of Victory"), was printed in Istanbul in 1828 and served as the main source for every other Ottoman account of this period.
 The incident had a negative impact on the Muslim communities in the Balkans, who lost their privileges, as rebellions broke out across Rumelia, especially in Bosnia and Albania.

 Taking advantage of the temporary weakness in the military position of the Ottoman Empire following the Auspicious Incident, the Russian Empire forced the Ottomans to accept the Akkerman Convention on 7 October 1826.

+Vis-à-vis the impact on the Jewish philanthropic network fundraising for the Land of Israel in Western Europe at the time, in 1827, leading force Hirsch Lehren behind Amsterdam-based Pekidim ve-Amarkalim wrote to Istanbul officials expressing his sympathy over the recent demise of Carmona, though modern Jewish history scholar Matthias B. Lehmann notes "it is also clear that the increasingly assertive role played by [both] was facilitated in part by the declining fortunes of the Jewish leadership in the Ottoman capital."